 COMPTON – The Compton City Council voted 5-0 to adopt a resolution that will allow property owners here to install energy-saving improvements to their homes without upfront costs through Ygrene Works, a statewide Property Assessed Clean Energy financing program available to more than three million Californians.

+The Ygrene Works Program allows property owners in participating cities to finance renewable energy, energy, and water efficiency improvements and electric vehicle charging infrastructures on their property and the costs are charged as an assessment against the property.
 Compton residents can now “opt-in” to the PACE financing program under a unique partnership with Golden State Finance Authority, formerly known as California Home Finance Authority or CRHMFA Homebuyers Fund.
 The process is a single step in making this financing option available for energy efficiency upgrades to homes and businesses.

 Improvements include: solar panels, heating and air-conditioning, windows and doors, lighting, roofing, insulation, water saving, and landscaping and more.
-The cost of the improvements are repaid over a five to 30-year term on the homeowner’s annual property tax bill.
+The cost of the improvements is repaid over a five to 30-year term on the homeowner’s annual property tax bill.

 Compton Mayor Aja Brown said the program offers Compton homeowners affordable access to energy efficiency upgrades.

 “This additional option will lead to increased local jobs and higher property values,” she said.
 “Compton residents are consumption conscious and are always interested in finding ways to reduce their costs and impact to the environment.

 “Helping homeowners to make energy-efficiency upgrades and retrofits by making them more affordable and accessible is a win for the City, our residents and the environment,” Brown said.